-Teen Substance Use Problems: Choosing a Treatment Program
+Teen Substance Use Disorder: Choosing a Treatment Program

 If you need to place your teen in a treatment program, look for one that has the following components.

-Education: Treatment for teen substance misuse needs to include a way for your teen to continue his or her education.
+- Education: Treatment for teen substance use needs to include a way for your teen to continue his or her education.
 If remedial work is needed, providing techniques that allow maximum achievement for the teen will help boost his or her self-confidence.

-Relapse prevention: Relapse (returning to alcohol or drug use) is common after treatment for substance misuse.
+- Relapse prevention: Relapse (returning to alcohol or drug use) is common after treatment for substance use.
 Teen programs need to help the teen develop a plan for dealing with drug cravings, high-risk situations, and relapse.

 - Aftercare: Most relapses occur within the first 3 months after treatment.
 An aftercare program that keeps the teen involved and around people who are staying drug-free (recovering) helps lower the chance that he or she will relapse.
 If your teen commits to aftercare for 12 to 24 months, he or she will be less likely to relapse.